Market Insights

 Who produces this market data and how is it sourced?

-All observations on this site are written by Nadine Connell, principal of Smart Business Plans.
-I’ve been arranging commercial property finance across Australia since 2009 — over $550 million in settled transactions, across every major city and most property types.
+All observations on this site are written by or compiled for Nadine Connell, principal of Smart Business Plans.
+She has been arranging commercial property finance across Australia since 2009 — over $550 million in settled transactions, across every major city and most property types.
 The market observations I publish here come directly from that active deal flow, not from data aggregators or secondary sources.

 Vacancy and yield data comes from publicly available sources including the Property Council of Australia and CBRE, with clear source attribution and update schedules noted on each city page.
 The lender appetite signals — what we describe as Strong, Improving, or Selective by sector — are my direct assessment from current submissions.
 They’re professional observations from someone writing loans weekly, not a formal statistical index, and I think that distinction matters.